micado-scale/component-alert-generator/README.md

 * PROMETHEUS: localhost
 The address of Prometheus.

+## Volumes

-1. The generator needs the following volumes:
+The generator needs the following volumes:

 * /var/run/docker.sock:/var/run/docker.sock
 The host docker socket for list docker services.